NickColley/design-of-forms/src/copying/use-of-carbon-papers-or-carbon-coatings/index.md

 carbon paper can be used to produce three copies (a top copy, the tissue copy, and a copy underneath the two-sided carbon).
 In another application of this type of carbon the impression on both sides of a sheet makes alteration or falsification more difficult.
-‘Two-sided carbon paper is about 25% more expensive than one-sided carbon and the latter is preferable unless the copying methods offer a compensating saving by the use of two-sided carbon and tissue paper.
+Two-sided carbon paper is about 25% more expensive than one-sided carbon and the latter is preferable unless the copying methods offer a compensating saving by the use of two-sided carbon and tissue paper.